 - Pregnant women whose income is below the family poverty level

 - Infants born to Medicaid-eligible pregnant women

-Medicare beneficiaries who have a low income and limited resources may get help paying for their out-of-pocket medical expenses from their state Medicaid program.
+Medicare plus Medicaid: People on Medicare who also have a low income and limited resources may get help paying for their out-of-pocket medical expenses from their state Medicaid program.
 For more information, contact your state Medicaid office (see the “To learn more” section).

 State-sponsored children’s health insurance programs

-There’s a special state and federal partnership that pays for medical services for children called the Children’s Health Insurance Program (CHIP).
+A special state/federal partnership pays for medical services for children, called the Children’s Health Insurance Program (CHIP).
 CHIP offers some type of low-cost health insurance to uninsured children and pregnant women in families with incomes too high to qualify for state Medicaid programs, but too low to pay for private coverage.

 Within federal guidelines, each state sets up its own CHIP program, including eligibility guidelines, benefits offered, and cost.
 The program covers doctor visits, medicines, hospitalizations, dental care, eye care, and medical equipment.
 It’s funded by state tax dollars.
 People enrolled in Medicaid usually are not eligible for state sponsored health insurance programs.